View Categories

 A similar issue is of changes in the real state of participants in test-retest explorations: many issues that concern us are not fixed but likely to vary, perhaps differently, for different people.
 This means that test-retest reliability explorations are going to confound “real” change and unreliability of measurement.
 How serious this is will vary with what is being measured and with the test-retest interval.

-One final caveat about reliability estimation for our measures is the problem, related to the complexities of biasing variables like, potentially, gender, is that that our measures are not like a scales, bathroom or laboratory.
+One final caveat about reliability estimation for our measures is that that our measures are not like a scales, bathroom or laboratory.
 For scales the only active involvement in creating the score of the participants is in standing on the scales and remaining fairly stable on them until the measurement stabilises.
 By contrast participants completing our measures, interview as well as questionnaire, are actively involved in deciding how to answer every item.
 This can mean that reliability and validity explorations may come up with markedly different values for the same measure when explored in different groups of participants.
 There is strong evidence that some of us vary our answers more, week on week say, than others making the single test-retest reliability measurement a bit of a compromise; equally many other issues, surely including forms of “neurodiversity”, distraction, conscious or subconscious wishes to present ourselves in particular ways, all impact on explorations of our measurement models.

-Despite these very real issues, exploration of the reliability of measures, with explorations of the even more complicated are of validity including exploring the effects on scores, item and total, of gender and other variables remain really important to tell us about the likely value to us of scores on the measure.
-But please let’s stop saying that a measure “has known reliability” or worse “has known reliability and validity” (validity, is not just one thing, come to that, neither really is reliability with the two broad explorations through test-retest and internal reliability (and the third of inter-rater reliability for interview measures).
+Despite these very real challenges, exploration of the reliability of measures, and explorations of the even more complicated area of validity remain really important to tell us about the likely value to us of scores on the measure.
+Those explorations probably should include exploration of the effects on scores, item scores and total scores, of gender, age and a variety of other variables .
+But please let’s stop saying that a measure “has known reliability” or worse “has known reliability and validity”.
+These are mantra reassurances not real information.

 Try also #